okta/terraform-provider-oktapam/docs/data-sources/gateway.md

 ### Read-Only

-- `gateways` (List of Object) Returns a list of ASA Gateways, corresponding to an ASA Team.See https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/gateways-and-bastions.htm for more information on ASA Gateways. (see [below for nested schema](#nestedatt--gateways))
+- `gateways` (List of Object) Returns a list of ASA Gateways, corresponding to an ASA Team.
+For more information check out the [documentation](https://help.okta.com/asa/en-us/Content/Topics/Adv_Server_Access/docs/gateways-and-bastions.htm) on ASA Gateways and bastions. (see [below for nested schema](#nestedatt--gateways))
 - `id` (String) The ID of this resource.

 <a id="nestedatt--gateways"></a>